Soldeusss/Video-Game-Prediction-Engine/README.md

 While the model overestimated the point prediction by approximately 11.6 points, the actual score safely fell within the model's predicted 90% confidence interval (63–88).

 ### Key Takeaway
 This example highlights both the strengths and limitations of predictive modeling in media.
 The model successfully identified a  score range based on quantitative metrics, but the difference between the predicted and actual score reinforces the core finding of this project: **human opinions are inherently subjective.**

 ## Challenges
 * **Issue one: Redundant Genre Labels:** The raw data contains overlapping genre columns (e.g. “Action", “Action-Adventure”, “Adventure”).
 Treating these as separate would dilute their importance.
   * **Solution:** We engineered a `merge_column` function to consolidate these genres into definitive categories.
 We also wrote validation logic to ensure rows didn't lose genre data during the data merge, dropping rows only if they lacked all genre information.

-* **Issue two: Missing Data:** The merged data sets had null values and dropping the rows would mean we would lose a lot of data.
+* **Issue two: Missing Data:** The merged datasets had null values and dropping the rows would mean we would lose a lot of data.
   * **Solution:** For critical missing features like "Playtime," we dropped rows to avoid noise.
 For other numeric fields, we imputed missing values using the column median or average to maintain distribution integrity.

-* **Issue 3: Model Underfitting:** Our Initial Linear Regression model yielded an R² of only 0.51, indicating it wasn't capturing the full complexity of the data.
+* **Issue three: Model Underfitting:** Our initial Linear Regression model yielded an R² of only 0.51, indicating it wasn't capturing the full complexity of the data.
   * **Solution:** We switched to a Random Forest Regressor.
 This non-linear model was better able to handle the complex interactions between platform, genre, and playtimes.